TIBCOSoftware/bpme-samples/analytics/README.md

 # Sample for TIBCO® BPM Enterprise Analytics Dashboard

-TIBCO Spotfire® enables you to take data from the BPM database and create visualizations, for example, bar charts and scatter plots, based on the data.
-This enables you to quickly and easily identify trends, patterns and relationships in your data.
+TIBCO Spotfire® enables you to fetch data from the BPM Enterprise database and create visualizations, for example, bar charts and scatter plots, based on the data.
+This enables you to quickly and easily identify trends, patterns and relationships in your process & case execution data.
 It provides users with actionable insight on tasks, cases, and processes.
 When discovering a specific situation (SLAs at risk, an overload of a team etc) business users would want to act to mitigate the risk or seize the opportunity.
 There are several "actions" that you can do on the BPM platform using the API;  like updating Task priority, allocation task, re-assigning people to organizational units etc which will have a direct impact on the business.

 # Dashboards